 As of June 10, 1998, the Company had outstanding 46,836,053 shares of Common Stock, and options to purchase a total of approximately 11,664,648 shares of the Company's Common Stock under the Company's stock option plans, including shares issued and options assumed in the recent acquisition of Viaweb.
-Of these shares, an estimated number of 3,186,132 shares recently issued in connection with acquisitions and investments have been or will be available for resale pursuant to registration statements filed by the Company with the SEC.
+Of these shares, an estimated number of 3,186,132 shares recently issued in connection with acquisitions and investments have been or will be available for resale pursuant to registration statements filed by the Company with the SEC (including the registration statement of which this prospectus is part).
 Sales of substantial amounts of such shares in the public market or the prospect of such sales could adversely affect the market price of the Company's Common Stock.